willhaslett/covid-19-growth/README.md

 displayed on their
 [ArcGIS dashboard for COVID-19](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
 This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

-Deprecation warning: The JH submodule will be removed in the next release in favor of accessing the JH CSV files directly on GitHub with Pandas.
-This will simplify things and remove the need for any synchronization steps.
+The latest JH CSV files are pulled from GitHub at runtime.

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.